Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The input layer of the model was designed to be adaptable, accommodating a variable number of neurons ranging from 4 to 36, depending on the number of measurement steps incorporated in the dataset, similar to @approach-ffnn.
 The first layer contains 30 1-dimensional convolutional filters, each with a kernel size of 3, using the Rectified Linear Unit (ReLU) activation function.
 //TODO: used relu function because it yielded higher accuracy when comparing between relu, sigmoid and than with keras tuner.
+//TODO: better explain, how the keras tuner was used.
 Following the convolutional layer, a 1-dimensional max pooling operation was applied, reducing the dimensionality of the data.
 After the max pooling, the network architecture includes a flattening step, transforming the pooled feature maps into a single, linear vector.
 This flattened vector was then fed into two additional hidden layers, comprising 64 and 32 neurons, each employing the ReLU activation function to further process and refine the features extracted from the input data.